ynab/hubot-github-webhook-listener/README.md

 For details on these fields, see the [Github Webhook documentation](https://developer.github.com/webhooks/).

+**SECURITY WARNING**: This script does not currently validate the Github Secret to verify that the webhook came from Github.
+So, if someone knows the URL to your Hubot, they can spoof webhooks and issue your Hubot commands.
+So, for now be careful about exposing commands like `destroy company`, etc. I plan to validate these webhooks soon.
+In the meantime, patches are welcome. :)

 You can consume it like so from one of your scripts:
 ```coffeescript
 @robot.on "github-repo-event", (repo_event) =>